-So we looked closer and deeper, down all the way to prions and phages in the post Are Toxins of Power Machines or Organisms?
+So we looked closer and deeper, down all the way to prions and phages in the Toxins of Power Blog post Are Toxins of Power Machines or Organisms?

 Those prions and phages may be tinier than microbes, but still they pack quite a punch.

 In the case of prions, they can and do cause major damage; for example they cause what we call "mad cow disease".

 It would be tempting to stop there to remark that "mad cow disease" and dysfunctional politicians in power are very similar, so prions must be the source of toxins of power.

 Yet, we can dispense with that populism and focus on actual data, because we have an example to work with, an example of a specific dementia in humans caused by prions.

 Kuru is an extremely rare form of dementia ... like ... mad cow disease ... [it] was the first transmissible spongiform encephalopathy (prion disease) discovered in humans ... involved eating the brain of the dead to show respect in mourning.(Health Central, Kuru).
 We can conclude (since prions cause that dementia, and since those prions get into a person by that person's eating of the brain of their human ancestor) as follows: